artsnoob/openaisdkmcp/README.md

 python mcp_test.py
 ```

-The script will start both the filesystem and fetch MCP servers as subprocesses.
+The script will start the filesystem, fetch, and Brave Search MCP servers as subprocesses.
 You'll see output indicating the servers are connected, and then you can interact with the agent in your terminal.
+The script will also print the names of the MCP tools used by the agent before displaying the final answer.

 ## Example Interactions

 **Using the Filesystem Server:**

 ```
-MCP Servers (Filesystem, Fetch) connected.
+MCP Servers (Filesystem, Fetch, Brave Search) connected.
 Starting interactive chat...
 Type 'quit' or 'exit' to end the session.

 You: What is in the file hello.txt?

+[Tools Used: read_file]

 Agent:
 The file hello.txt contains the text "Hello from the MCP file!".